Temple Path

 When the assembly was complete, I liked it a lot, but I also began to feel that the aerial roots … the feature of the tree I found mysterious and had attracted me to it … seemed a bit of a distraction from what I came to feel was the overall tranquility of the scene.
 In my thoughts, on this occasion, the prospect of tranquility was eclipsing mystery.
 That awareness seemed to me to be something I needed to reflect upon, and it was still on my mind yesterday when I came upon a couple of things while cruising the web that seemed pertinent in an oblique, associative thinking, sort of way.
 My relationship to mystery felt a shake.

 In an interview with former NY Times art critic Roberta Smith, she remarked, “Artists cannot control the meaning of their art.
 They can’t possibly encompass it all if they’re good.
 There’s stuff left over for generation after generation to deal with.”
 I have no pretensions to artistry.
-Rather I think of the stuff I do, and the way I work, as an attempt to allow my unconscious self to find expression, and sometimes permit a glimpse of an internal horizon that is at once a little more distinct, yet ever retreating.
-Chasing meaning of a sort that seems for a moment to be in my grasp, but then is off again.
-(May it always be so!)
+Rather I think of the stuff I do, and the way I work, as an attempt to allow my unconscious self to find expression, and sometimes permit a glimpse of an internal horizon that is at once a little more distinct, yet ever retreating … chasing meaning of a sort that seems for a moment to be in my grasp, then skips teasingly out of reach again.